alinemaligorne/Exercices-individuels/exercice1_bonjour_javascript/README.md

 ------------------------------
 English version

-First steps on javascript and HTML
+First steps on javascript and HTML:

 Manipulation of variables, character strings, functions, numbers.
 Creating an HTML tag in javascript.